SortableJS/Vue.Draggable/README.md

 Type: `String`<br>
 Default: `'div'`

-HTML root element that draggable component create as outer element for the included slot.
+HTML node type of the element that draggable component create as outer element for the included slot.

 #### clone
 Type: `Function`<br>